-Land is carried at cost.
-Premises and equipment are carried at cost less accumulated depreciation.
-Depreciation is determined principally by the straightline method over the estimated useful lives of the assets.
+Land is carried at cost and premises and equipment are carried at cost less accumulated depreciation.
+We capitalize software meeting certain criteria and carry these assets at cost less accumulated amortization.
+Depreciation and amortization is determined principally by the straight-line method over the estimated useful lives of the assets.
 Estimated useful lives for buildings are 40 years and range from 3 to 7 years for furniture, equipment, and automobiles.
+Estimated useful life for software ranges from 3 to 5 years.
 Gains and losses on dispositions are reflected in current operating results.
 Maintenance and repairs are expensed and improvements above certain thresholds are capitalized.